sourceduty/Ancient_Egypt/README.md

 Today, in comparison to modern engineering feats, Egyptian structures are outdated and almost unnecessary.
 These structures are reinvested into the futures of mankind every day, year and century that passes without destruction.

+✋ This top section wasn't written or edited by AI.

 #
 ### Modern Construction